jenineharris/foundation-biostat-2020/README.md

 BEFORE CLASS:

-* Submit to Canvas your final project Markdown file, data file or link to the data, and video file or link to video uploaded wherever you uploaded it
-* Post your video to the Final Project discussion board
-    + Optional: Post your Markdown file or a link to it with/below the video
+* Post your video to the Final Project discussion board, include your Markdown file (or a link to it) and any other files needed to re-run the analyses

 DURING CLASS TIME: